hs slowpitch (for girls in 8th-12th grade, and girls 19 years old)

 Teams consist of 12-15 players.
 Teams are comprised via friend requests and competitive balance, as determined by league director with input from coaches.
 All high school age girls (including girls entering their first year of high school) are encouraged to play and have fun with their friends.
 We make concessions for girls who play other in-season sports, work part-time and have school/other commitments.
 We want you to play and have fun with your friends!
 Attendance at all events is highly encouraged.

 Girls hone their softball skills at a higher level of competition and intensity than they experienced in the developmental program.
-Games are played on Sunday early evenings at Legacy Fields at Minnetonka High School and on Monday nights at Optimist Field (Glen Lakes) and Legacy Fields.
+Games are played on Sunday early evenings at Legacy Fields at Minnetonka High School or Guilliam Fields and on Monday nights at Optimist Field (Glen Lakes) and Legacy Fields.
 Most games will be Sundays and Mondays.
 There may be occasional Thursday evening or Saturday afternoon games.

 Players receive a jersey shirt.
 Players must provide their own batting helmet (with mask), fielding mask and softball mitt.
 Gym shoes are fine, plastic cleats are optional.
 Fielding masks for infielders are required.